For many businesses, attracting traffic is the major hurdle to conquer.

 Furthermore, your website must be navigable and attractive.
 If it's not, users will click away before you can reel them in with your carefully crafted call-to-action and your riveting products or services.
 Check out a previous blog of ours, “The 4 pillars of great website design,” to learn how you can ensure your website is both appealing and unique to visitors.

 People buy products and services from companies that make a connection with them, whether it's emotional or intellectual.
 Your content must appeal to your prospect's brain or heart if you want to increase conversion rates.

 In many cases, poor conversion rates stem from a poorly-defined audience.
 If you're targeting the wrong people through advertising and SEO (search engine optimization) your audience won't convert even if they find your content.

 Integrating social media following and sharing capabilities will also help you to build rapport and connect with your visitors.
-Include buttons for Facebook, LinkedIn, Twitter, Pinterest and any other social media sites so that your visitors will be able to more easily follow you and engage with your brand and your content.
+Include buttons for Facebook, LinkedIn, Twitter, Pinterest, and any other social media sites so that your visitors will be able to follow you and engage with your brand and your content easier.

 If you aren’t sure about what content is resonating most with your audience, consider consulting an inbound marketing agency that can help you identify your target market and craft content that appeals to them.
 Otherwise, you'll continue to see traffic that never converts.